← HoloMapper Homepage

 Quads and Grid

 Quads are the standard projection mapping surface in HoloMapper.
-They are useful for mapping images and videos onto walls, panels, screens, signs, boxes, stage pieces, and other rectangular surfaces.
+They are useful for mapping images, videos, GIFs, and generated visuals onto walls, panels, screens, signs, boxes, stage pieces, and other rectangular surfaces.

 • Add Quad creates a black projection surface.

-• Upload supports PNG, JPG, JPEG, and MP4.
+• Upload supports PNG, JPG, JPEG, MP4, and GIF.

 • Quad Grid adds an adjustable grid and border over the surface.